In this blog, I'll show how to create complex forms in Rails 4,

 and then create the Person and Address models used in this sample.

-After that I'll update _form
+After that I'll update _form partial

 that is used for Person and Address creation.